betaflight/betaflight.com/docs/development/Customized-Version.md

 */
 ```

 The magnetometer is commented.
-If you uncomment it, then it will be activated and you can use it in the NAZE flight controller.
+If you uncomment it, then it will be activated, and you can use it in the NAZE flight controller.

-After modifying this file, you only need to build your firmware again and you will have your own customized version with all and only the features that you need.
+After modifying this file, you only need to build your firmware again, and you will have your own customized version with all and only the features that you need.

 ## Final considerations